Markov Chain Aggregation for Simple Agent-Based Models on Symmetric Networks: The Voter Model: Conclusion

-We are grateful to Philippe Blanchard and Dima Volchenkov for helpful discussions and acknowledge financial support of the German Federal Ministry of Education and Research (BMBF) through the project \emph{Linguistic Networks} ({\tt http://project.linguistic-networks.net}).
+The authors are grateful to Philippe Blanchard, Edgardo Ugalde and Dima Volchenkov for helpful discussions.
+SB acknowledges financial support of the German Federal Ministry of Education and Research (BMBF) through the project \emph{Linguistic Networks} ({\tt http://project.linguistic-networks.net}) and the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement no.~318723 (MatheMACS).